zesik/react-splitter-layout/README.md

     If this prop is not defined, `SplitterLayout` tries to split the layout with equal sizes.
     (Note: equal size may not apply when there are nested layouts.)

+* `onResize: React.PropTypes.func`

+    Callback function

+    While dragging the splitter handle, this function will be called continuously.

 ## Release History